Minep/lunaix-os/README.md

 ## Features

 Lunaix is a multi-architecture, general-purpose kernel built with performance, modularity, and robustness in mind.
 Its design emphasizes advanced abstractions, proactive error detection, and subsystem isolation.
 Lunaix is

 + **Fully-preemptive** for responsive multi-tasking
 + **Modular** with compile-time configurable components and extensible subsystems
 + **High-performance**, leveraging modern caching strategies and efficient infrastructures.
 + **Fault-tolerant**, with built-in error handling and stack backtracing
 + **Robust by design**, using mechanisms like proactive deadlock detection and driver isolation

 A significant amount of effort has gone into crafting clean abstractions, implementing advanced kernel features, and applying performance optimizations throughout the system.

 To better illustrate the scope of work already done, the following non-exhaustive list outlines currently supported features in Lunaix:

+### List of All Features
 <details>

-<summary>List of all features implemented</summary>
+<summary>Click to Expand</summary>

 + Multi-ISA
   + x86_32